Rhythm & Rhyme Workshop

 About the Instructor

 Michelle Witte is a literary agent specializing in children’s literature, from board books to young adult, both fiction and nonfiction.
 Before that, she worked as an editor with nonfiction publisher Gibbs Smith, where she edited a variety of nonfiction, including children’s activity books, cookbooks, interior design, and green living.
 Michelle is also a writer and has published several nonfiction humor books, such as Happy Little Accidents: The Wit and Wisdom of Bob Ross and The Craptastic Guide to Pseudo-Swearing.
 She’s spent more than a dozen years working with words, and a decade in the book publishing industry specifically.
-She travels frequently, but for the most part she splits her time between Utah and New York.
+She travels frequently, but for the most part she lives in Utah.

 Send an email to firstname.lastname@example.org with any questions you might have.